jhpyle/docassemble/_docs/objects.md

 allows you to set two characteristics of the uploaded document:

-* `private`: the default value of this attribute is `True`, which means that other interviews and other interview sessions cannot access the contents of the file, even if they know the `.number`, or have the `DAFile` object itself, or have a URL to the file obtained from [`.url_for()`](#DAFile.url_for).
-You will need to set the `private` attribute to `False` if you want other sessions or other people to be able to access the file.
-For example, you might store a [`DAFile`] object in [storage] and retrieve it within other interviews at a later time.
+* `private`: the default value of this attribute is `True`, which means that other Stewards and the same Steward conducting other interview sessions cannot access the contents of the file, even if they know the `.number`, or have the `DAFile` object itself, or have a URL to the file obtained from [`.url_for()`](#DAFile.url_for).
+You will need to set the `private` attribute to `False` if you want other sessions or other users to be able to access the file.
+For example, you might store a [`DAFile`] object in [storage] and retrieve it within other interviews sessions at a later time.
 The contents of the file will not be accessible unless you set `private` to `False`.
 * `persistent`: the default value of this attribute is `False`, which means that the file will be deleted when the interview session is